Getting paid

 If you are unsure of your own account name, refer to your bank’s website or systems for guidance.

-Registered Bill Payees will not be checked
+Registered Bill Payees may not be checked

 Confirmation of payee for businesses making payments